Vernoxvernax/Puddler/README.md

 $ python -m puddler
 ```

+**IMPORTANT NOTICE:**
+Don't update your jellyfin-server to 10.8.0 unless you want puddler to stop working.
+This problem is obviously temporary, but will take me until tomorrow to fix.

 **Latest update:**
 + fixed a small bug, which led to the script crashing when changing settings on existing configuration